 - Collapse-transcendence refers to the psychological, spiritual and cultural shifts that may enable more people to experience greater equanimity toward future disruptions and the likelihood that our situation is beyond our control.

 One of the many things I value in Jem’s approach is that he acknowledges the deep emotional and spiritual impacts of facing a bleak outlook, and points to ways to process these impacts, including faith, and “a vision of people sharing compassion, love and play.”
 And he sees upsides and potential in what is likely to be a period of major, painful change.
+He is among numerous experts who see covid-19 as a symptom of accelerating climate change, and believe that there will be more pandemics to come.

 If you go to https://jembendell.com, you’ll find Jem’s latest blogs, as well as a link to the Deep Adaptation Forums on a range of topics, resources for emotional support, and a signup for bulletins and a quarterly update.
 To give you a flavour, here are a couple of his blogs: